 How to leverage the sustainability trend

 Environmentally aware customers are all too aware of so-called “greenwashing.”
 That’s why a rebrand and some eco-messaging isn’t going to cut it.
 Sustainability requires meaningful actions that will lead to recommendations being made to other eco-travellers, so it’s absolutely worth the initial investment.
-This can be anything from the materials used to construct the vacation rental properties to the choice of energy supplier or the toiletries you leave for the guests.
+This can be anything from the materials used to construct the vacation rental properties, building sustainable properties like tiny houses, or even the choice of energy supplier or the toiletries you leave for the guests.
 Some managers are even calculating and offsetting the carbon emissions of their vacation rentals.

 If these seem unlikely customer drivers, don’t be fooled.
 Place your environmental efforts front and centre of your marketing, and advertise with the many listing sites and OTAs that cater specifically to eco-conscious travellers.
 That will ensure your properties’ sustainable credentials are visible to a targeted audience.

 Trend 3: Two generations collide, or not